Mother Tree

 FAQ: Frequently Asked Questions

-Q: Will I receive a charitable tax receipt when I sponsor a Mother Tree?
+Q: Will I receive a charitable tax receipt when I sponsor a Seed Tree?

 A: Individuals will receive a charitable tax receipt for their annual sponsorship.
 Corporations will receive a receipt for their annual payment (not a charitable tax receipt), which can then be claimed as a business expense.